 Skiing Is A Dance

 You might spend an arm and a leg to break an arm and a leg, but whoa, what an adventure.
-It’s cold, you might catch a cold, but there’s a lot of fun to be had speeding down a mountain with nothing more than a few flimsy poles to stop you.
+It’s cold, you might catch a cold, but there’s a lot of fun to be had speeding down a mountain on your pair of all mountain skis.

 There are countless quotes to be said about downhill skiing, but until you’ve experienced it yourself, it’s hard to explain.
 You can’t possibly tell someone, “My drug of choice is white powder” unless they get it.
 Otherwise, you’re going to find yourself smack dab in the middle of an intervention.